xak2000/nomad/website/source/docs/job-specification/network.html.md

 ---
 layout: "docs"
-page_title: "network Stanza - Job Specification"
+page_title: "network Block - Job Specification"
 sidebar_current: "docs-job-specification-network"
 description: |-
-  The "network" stanza specifies the networking requirements for the task, including the minimum bandwidth and port allocations.
-The network stanza can be specified at the task group level to enable all tasks in the task group to share the same network namespace.
+  The "network" block specifies the networking requirements for the task, including the minimum bandwidth and port allocations.
+The network block can be specified at the task group level to enable all tasks in the task group to share the same network namespace.
 ---

-# `network` Stanza
+# `network` Block

 <table class="table table-bordered table-striped">
   <tr>